-In addition, the Nd:YAG laser power was set to half of the rated output power (20 W, 0.8 J/pulse) to protect the quartz viewing port.
-The power of the Nd:YAG laser light gradually decreased until it reached the termination point due to the reflection by 15 plane mirrors and the transmission through two quartz viewing ports, and the laser power at the termination point was 14.7 W. Consequently, the total transmittance was estimated as 74%.
+In addition, the Nd:YAG laser power was set to 64% of the rated output power (25.6 W, 1.0 J/pulse) to protect the quartz viewing port.
+The power of the Nd:YAG laser light gradually decreased until it reached the collision point due to the reflection by 10 plane mirrors and the transmission through a quartz viewing ports, and the laser power at the collision point was 23.5 W. Consequently, the total transmittance was estimated as 92%.
+The energy density per unit area for the Nd:YAG laser light injected to the quartz viewing port was estimated as 3.7 J/cm2, which was lower than the damage threshold for the Nd:YAG laser (10 J/cm2).